csmithswim/csmithswim/README.md

 Hello!

-My name is Cullen and I am presently learning software/web development!
+My name is Cullen and I am an aspiring computer scientist with a focus on software/web development/engineering.

-I am developing command-line interface games with Java to hammer down object oriented programming principles.
+I am presently learning and using Python & Java and their application in full stack development.

-I am also creating a full stack book-library web application that uses MongoDB/Node/HTML/CSS.
+I previously have learned Javascript/HTML/CSS/Node/MongoDB for different projects and problem solving algorithms.

-I tend to start my mornings off with an algorithm and a cup of joe!
+I took a break from my education due to Covid-19 and other stuff I had to attend to.

-Happy coding and cheers!
+Cheers!